 Suunto EON Steel includes a tilt-compensated digital compass, available as a main view.

-When you first start using Suunto EON Steel, the compass needs to be calibrated.
+When you first start using Suunto EON Steel, and after each charging, the compass needs to be calibrated and it is required to do so to activate it.
 Suunto EON Steel displays the calibration icon when you enter the compass view.
-Calibrate the compass by slowly rotating the unit in your hand in large figure-8 loops.

 During the calibration process, the compass adjusts itself to the surrounding magnetic field.